Uganda's Drought-Breaking Journey of Historic Proportions

 During the 1970s, Uganda had its best teams in that decade and was a relevant East African nation (which is still true to this date).
 This success came while Uganda was under the brutal dictatorship of Idi Amin.
 But it was in the 1970s when Uganda participated in three consecutive Africa Cup of Nations tournaments.
 Uganda's participation came while the nation won three regional tournament victories in the CECAFA Cup (English: Council for East and Central Africa Football Associations).

-The third of those Africa Cup of Nations tournaments would be Uganda's Annus Mirabilis, which came in 1978.
+The third of those Africa Cup of Nations tournaments came during Uganda's Annus Mirabilis in 1978.
 It was Uganda's fifth trip, but the nation had yet to win a game.
-But with Philip Omandi and Godfrey Kisitu, Uganda won three games.
-The third game was a 2-1 victory against Nigeria in a semifinal, en route to its first continental final.
-There, Uganda lost 2-0 to tournament hosts Ghana on Mar.
-16, 1978.
+But with Philip Omandi and Godfrey Kisitu, Uganda won three games, including a 2-1 semifinal victory against Nigeria that sent the nation to its first continental final.

-Following Uganda's run in 1978, significant events best the country.
-Later that year, Uganda would go to war with Tanzania and with the nation in turmoil, which included the Liberation of Kampala on Apr.
-11, 1979, these events caused Uganda to withdraw from qualifying for three major tournaments.
+Uganda put up a brave fight against the tournament hosts Ghana on Mar.
+16, 1978, but lost 2-0.
+Following Uganda's run in 1978, significant events beset the country, which included Uganda going to war with Tanzania.
+Turmoil ensued, which included the Liberation of Kampala on Apr.
+11, 1979.
+These events caused Uganda to withdraw from qualifying for three major tournaments.
 Eventually, Uganda would get back to playing major qualifying matches, but with little success during the 1980s.
 The national team seemed to be a distant memory.

-A common theme Uganda for two decades was its failures to secure critical results during qualifying.
-Dropped points proved disastrous for Uganda, including its qualifying run for the 1996 Africa Cup of Nations.
-Uganda commenced this campaign in the worst way possible - three goals allowed in 13 minutes against Tanzania en route to a 4-0 defeat on Sept.
+A common theme Uganda throughout the near four-decade exile was its failures to secure critical results during qualifying.
+Dropped points proved disastrous for Uganda, which included its qualifying run for the 1996 Africa Cup of Nations.
+Uganda commenced the campaign in the worst way possible, having allowed three goals in 13 minutes against Tanzania en route to a 4-0 defeat on Sept.
 3, 1994.
 Still, Uganda won three games in its next eight qualifiers to stay in contention for a top-two finish ahead of its final qualifier on Jul.
 30, 1995.
-Uganda was battling with north African giants Algeria and Egypt for a top-two finish.
-How would Uganda end this qualifying campaign as it traveled to Alexandria to face Egypt?
+With North African giants Algeria and Egypt also vying for a top-two finish, Uganda hoped to break the duo ahead of its final qualifier in Alexandra, Egypt.

 Uganda allowed two goals in the opening eight minutes, with the first goal being the first of three goals that Ahmed El-Kass scored.
 When the final whistle blew, Uganda had one of its worst losses to date - a 6-0 humiliation at Egypt.
 Nearly four years from this match, this same 6-0 scoreline also occurred for Uganda in a 2000 Africa Cup of Nations qualifier.
 This time, Tunisia would inflict this same score with six separate players scoring a goal.